 Barry: Edmund Hartzell is a musician and piano teacher offering piano lessons in Barry to students of all learning abilities.
 His qualifications and achievements include MMus Baylor University, BMus Royal College of Music, Grade 8 ABRSM, GRADE 8 LCM and Dip LCM.
 These qualifications enable Edmund to be capable of teaching piano up to a very high level.

-Belfast: Helena Carlin is a professional piano teacher based in central Belfast, helping students of all learning abilities to progress on the piano.
-You can find out more about her lessons by visiting Piano Lessons Belfast.
+Belfast: Simon Burrowes is a professional piano teacher based in Belfast, helping students of beginner to intermediate levels to progress on the piano.
+You can find out more about his lessons by visiting Piano Lessons Belfast.

 Bristol: Andrew Ford is a mobile piano teacher based in Bristol, England.
 As a multi-instrumentalist he has been able to build courses of lessons for his students that draw on many different musical genres and inspirations, providing a holistic approach to learning music to his students.
 Visit Piano Lessons Bristol to find out more about Andrew’s mobile piano lessons.